-No matter how long a person has been on the road for, how many countries they have visited and how adept they are at making new buddies on their travels, there are invariably things that people sometimes miss from back home.
+No matter how long a person has been on the road, how many countries they have visited, and how adept they are at making new buddies on their travels, there are invariably things that people sometimes miss from back home.
 It’s usually not a constant yearning ache, but there are often fleeting thoughts of things or memories that can make one wistful.
 And, even long-term travelers can feel homesick at times!

 A classic.
-If you often find yourself searching for apartments for rent across the US, it is a huge sign you miss home.
+If you often find yourself searching for apartments for rent, it is a huge sign you miss home.

 Pets can quickly become part of the family.
 If you have a beloved pet back at home you’ll know that it’s not unusual to find yourself missing them at times.
 Unlike people, you can’t easily have a call with your pet!